DouglasWWolf/dma_tools/xdma_source/tools/README.md

-The tools can be built by simply t
+The tools can be built by simply typing "make"